uviclibraries/html-css/act-4.md

 <img src="images/act-4/browser-div-example.png" alt="browser div example">

-- OK: still gloriously '90s, but now the fun begins again becasue you can play around with the various values to see what happens, saving and refreshing your files as you go.
+- OK: still gloriously '90s, but now the fun begins again because you can play around with the various values to see what happens, saving and refreshing your files as you go.
 - For example, observe what happens when we change this:

 `padding: 1%;`